 One of the few features I missed from Mac OS X is Quick Look.
-It allows user peek into a file content in a lightening speed by just pressing the Space key.
+It allows the user to peek into a file content in lightning speed by just pressing the Space key.
 Windows, on the other hand, does not has this handy feature … until now.

 I am aware that several alternatives are already available on the Internet (e.g. WinQuickLook and Seer).
-Despite these options, I still decide to craft another one by myself, because they are either not being actively developed, lacks of variety, or asks for a amount of $$$.
+Despite these options, I still decide to craft another one by myself, because they are either not being actively developed, lacks variety, or asks for an amount of $$$.